-The new components must be given (all on one line) to replace the existing component definitions.
-The number of components cannot be changed.
-If one wishes to change the number of components, the appropriate command is CHANGE STATUS.
+The new components must be specified all on one line.
+These will replace the existing component definitions.
+Note that the number of components cannot be changed with this command.
+To change the number of components, use the CHANGE STATUS present as species.